alexocode/talks/social/compassionate-coding/compassionate-coding.md

 # great start

 ^
-Now that you might have an idea why this is important ...
+Now that you might have an impression why these ideas are important ...

 ---
 ## Let's go
 # [fit] _big_

 ^
-And by that I mean ...
+And by that I mean, let's talk about ...

 ---
 # The Tech Industry